Gaurav927/gaurav927.github.io/thompson-sampling/index.md

 ```

-A notebook has been attached using this simulationc
+A notebook has been attached that tried to simulate an actual unknown 3 arms bandit problem using thompson sampling.

+---
+### General Thompson Sampling